Crell/HtmlModel/README.md

 This approach was inspired by, and evolved from, similar code that exited in Drupal 8 during development but was later removed.

-This package is still very much an early Work-In-Progress.

 ## Install